The symptoms

 Cognitive skills

-• Memory losses (short–and long-term)
+• Memory loss (short and long-term)

 • Confusion, trouble thinking clearly